nco/pynco/README.md

 ## nco.py - Use Python to access the power of [NCO](http://nco.sourceforge.net/)

-This package contains the module `NCO`, which implements a python style access to the [NetCDF Operators (NCO)](http://nco.sourceforge.net/).
+This package contains the module python `nco`, which implements a python style access to the [NetCDF Operators (NCO)](http://nco.sourceforge.net/).
 NCO is a command line tool for processing netCDF data.
-Its main focus if climate data, but it can by used for other purposes too.
+Its main focus is climate data, but it can by used for other purposes too.

 ## Installation

 ### Python Installation:

-   `python setup.py install`
+    python setup.py install

 ### Pypi Installation:

-  `pip install nco`
+    pip install nco

 ### Requirements